 - One way 620 yen (regular charge regardless of boarding area) * 630 yen after October 1

 Sagano Scenic Railway嵯峨野観光鉄道

 - Address Sagatenryuji Kurumamichicho, Ukyo Ward, Kyoto, 616-8373

-The tourist express “blue symphony” runs twice a day every day (except Wednesday).
-HP introduces one-day and one-night model courses.
-In the car local dishes such as Yoshino Kaoru sweets and Kakinoha sushi are sold as well as Nara local sake comparison sets and other original goods.
+The tourist express “Blue Symphony” runs twice a day every day (except Wednesday).
+The website introduces one-day and one-night model courses.
+In the car, local dishes such as Yoshino Kaoru sweets and Kakinoha sushi are sold as well as Nara local sake comparison sets and other original goods.
 In September 2019, the 3rd anniversary of the line will be celebrated, with various commemorative campaigns such as events and tours to be held.
 Please check the website for details.

 - Normal fare + 720 yen (Express charge 510 yen + Special vehicle charge 210 yen)